npm/cacache/README.md

 cacache also supports other languages!
 You can find the list of currently supported ones my looking in `./locales` in the source directory.
 You can use the API in that language with `require('cacache/<lang>')`.

+Want to add support for a new language?
+Please go ahead!
+You should be able to copy `./locales/en.js` and `./locales/en.json` and fill them in.
+Translating the `README.md` is a bit more work, but also appreciated if you get around to it. 👍🏼

 #### <a name="ls"></a> `> cacache.ls(cache) -> Promise<Object>`